groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-custom-filenames-rendering-archives/_index.md

 - archive files to PDF
 type: docs
 ---

-# Mastering GroupDocs.Viewer Java: Specify Custom Filenames When Rendering Archives to PDF
+# Convert Archive to PDF with GroupDocs.Viewer Java – Custom Filenames

-## Introduction

-Struggling with incorrect filenames during the conversion of archive files into PDF format?
-Whether it's for branding or organizational needs, specifying custom filenames when converting archives ensures consistency and improves workflow efficiency.
-This tutorial guides you through using GroupDocs.Viewer for Java to customize output filenames during rendering.
+When you need to **convert archive to pdf** while keeping a clean naming convention, GroupDocs.Viewer for Java makes it effortless.
+In this tutorial you’ll learn how to render archive files (ZIP, RAR, etc.) into PDF documents and assign your own filenames, ensuring that the output fits perfectly into your branding or filing system.

 ![Custom Filenames for PDF Rendering of Archives with GroupDocs.Viewer for Java](/viewer/advanced-rendering/custom-filenames-for-pdf-rendering-of-archives-java.png)

-**What You'll Learn:**
+**What You’ll Learn**
-- Setting up GroupDocs.Viewer for Java
+- How to set up GroupDocs.Viewer for Java
-- Rendering archive files into PDF with specified filenames
-- Practical applications of custom filename features
+- Step‑by‑step process to **convert archive to pdf** with a custom filename
+- Real‑world scenarios where custom filenames improve workflow
-- Best practices for performance optimization
+- Tips for optimal performance and troubleshooting

-Let's dive in by setting up your environment and exploring the key features that make GroupDocs.Viewer a powerful tool for document rendering.
+## Quick Answers
+- **Can I change the PDF name when converting an archive?** Yes, use `ArchiveOptions.setFileName(...)`.
+- **Which Maven version is required?** GroupDocs.Viewer Java 25.2 or later.
+- **Do I need a license for this feature?** A trial works for evaluation; a permanent license is required for production.
+- **Is this approach thread‑safe?** Rendering is safe as long as each thread uses its own `Viewer` instance.
+- **What file types can be archived?** ZIP, RAR, 7z, TAR, and other formats supported by GroupDocs.Viewer.

+## What is “convert archive to pdf”?
+Converting an archive to PDF means extracting each document inside the archive and rendering them sequentially into a single PDF file.
+This is useful for archiving, sharing, or printing bundled documents as one cohesive PDF.

+## Why Use GroupDocs.Viewer for Custom Filenames?
+- **Brand consistency** – Output PDFs carry a name that matches your corporate standards.
+- **Simplified file management** – Predictable filenames make automated processing and indexing easier.
+- **No extra post‑processing** – The filename is set during rendering, eliminating the need for a rename step.

 ## Prerequisites

-Before we begin, ensure you have the following:

-### Required Libraries and Dependencies
-- **GroupDocs.Viewer for Java**: Version 25.2 or later.
+- **GroupDocs.Viewer for Java** ≥ 25.2

-### Environment Setup Requirements
-- JDK (Java Development Kit) installed on your machine.
+- Java Development Kit (JDK) installed
-- An IDE like IntelliJ IDEA or Eclipse for developing Java applications.
+- IDE such as IntelliJ IDEA or Eclipse

-### Knowledge Prerequisites
-- Basic understanding of Java programming.
+- Basic Java and Maven knowledge
-- Familiarity with Maven as a build automation tool.

-With these prerequisites in place, let's proceed to setting up GroupDocs.Viewer for Java.

 ## Setting Up GroupDocs.Viewer for Java

 ### Installation via Maven

-To integrate GroupDocs.Viewer into your project using Maven, add the following repository and dependency to your `pom.xml` file:
+Add the repository and dependency to your `pom.xml`:

 ```xml
 <repositories>